A Day in the Life of the ER: Practical Emergency Medicine

 Managing Seizures and Status Epilepticus

 The keynote speaker and guest presenter is Dr. Douglass Macintire, DVM, DACVIM, DACVECC.
-She is a faculty member at the Auburn University College of Veterinary Medicine and co-author of the Manual of Small Animal Emergency & Critical Care Medicine.
+She is a faculty member at

 This symposium is suitable for veterinarians, veterinary technicians and veterinary students.
 Participants who attend both days of the symposium will be awarded 13 CE units.
 The symposium fee includes instruction, proceedings and some meals.